Skip to content

 #4.
 Dell XPS 16: Best Big-Screen Windows Pick

-If you want one laptop for both spreadsheets and side work like CAD, the XPS 16 is the best balance we tested.
-The 16.3-inch panel gives noticeably more visible rows, and the Intel Core Ultra 7 155H handled our 14-tab financial model without stutter.
+If you want one laptop for both spreadsheets and side work like CAD, the XPS 16 strikes the best balance in this group.
+The 16.3-inch panel gives noticeably more visible rows, and the Intel Core Ultra 7 155H handles a 14-tab financial model without stutter.
 Its specs also overlap with the picks in our laptops for AutoCAD guide if engineering work is in the mix.

 Specs at a glance